jonimoas/SMSspoof/README.md

 # SMSspoof
-Small app that lets you create virtual sent and received messages
+Small app that lets you create virtual sent and received messages on your android phone.

 ![Screenshot](/screenshot.jpg)